 3. Be Mindful of Written Communication

-Use of email and chat programs, such as Microsoft Teams or Slack, increases when working remotely.
+The use of email and chat programs, such as Microsoft Teams or Slack, increases when working remotely.
 Always proofread what you have written before hitting “send.”
-Make sure you are providing clear context for your message, pay attention to spelling, grammar, and punctuation, and double check that any attachments or links mentioned are included.
+Make sure you are providing clear context for your message, pay attention to spelling, grammar, and punctuation, and double-check that any attachments or links mentioned are included.
 And remember: if it warrants a longer or more complex conversation, a phone call or video chat is best.

 4. Manage Your Time and Accountability